3liz/qgis-pgmetadata-plugin/docs/user_guide/README.md

     ![Attribute table](../img/attribute_table_add_contact.png)

 1. And now you can add some`Link` to a dataset row with the `Dataset` table.
 It's same that to add a contact, you have a link tab.
     Don't forget to allow **edit mode**.
     Example:

     ![Attribute table](../img/attribute_table_add_link.png)

 When you stop editing a table, don't forget to save your change with clicking on the save icon et leave the edit mode.
 To save:

 ![Attribute table](../img/attribute_table_save.png)

-To leave the edit mode you need to click on the same button that to enter in the edit mode.
+To leave the edit mode you need to click on the same button that to enter the edit mode.

 ## HTML Template